Decoding 17 out of 22 as a Percentage: A complete walkthrough

 Alternative Calculation Methods

-While the above method is straightforward, there are other ways to approach this calculation.
+While the above method is straightforward, Other ways exist — each with its own place.
 One alternative involves using proportions:

 17/22 = x/100